swcarpentry/git-novice/episodes/08-collab.md

 ![](fig/googledocs-collab.png)

-For __plan-text__ files, you can use GitHub see the changes made per commit.
+For __plain-text__ files, you can use GitHub to see the changes made per commit.
 In the left side or in color red are the deletions and in the right side or in color green the additions.

 ![](fig/github-collab-10.png)